gregcaporaso/gregcaporaso.github.com/contact.md

 software engineers, post-doctoral scholars, and graduate and undergraduate students.
 Undergraduates should review [undergraduate job information](/undergrad/).
 All others, e-mail [Dr. Caporaso](mailto:greg.caporaso@nau.edu) to inquire about a position.

+# Office hours
+Due to the COVID-19 global pandemic, we have suspended our public office hours.
+For help with QIIME 2, please visit the [QIIME 2 forum](https://forum.qiime2.org).

 # FedEx and UPS
 J. Gregory Caporaso, Ph.D.<br>
 Northern Arizona University<br>